anjana200218648/readme-check/README_FULL.md

 ---

-## 🚀 Introduction
+##  Introduction

-With the rapid increase in social media usage among children and adolescents, digital addiction and mental health concerns have become critical global issues. **Safe Kid Webapp** addresses these challenges by offering an intelligent, secure, and scalable platform that detects risky behavior patterns and enables early intervention.

-The system integrates **Artificial Intelligence (AI), Multimodal Analysis, Blockchain, and IoT technologies** to ensure accurate detection, transparency, and continuous monitoring.
+This project aims to detect and intervene in social media addiction among adolescents aged 10–18.
+It integrates AI-driven image and voice analysis, blockchain-secured data storage, IoT-based behavioral monitoring, and automated risk scoring.
+The system identifies harmful content, assesses addiction levels, and sends real-time alerts to authorized stakeholders, enabling early intervention and ensuring a safer digital environment for minors.

 ---

-## ❗ Problem Statement
+##  Problem Statement

 Adolescents are increasingly exposed to addictive social media content, leading to behavioral changes, mental health issues, and reduced academic performance.
 Existing solutions lack:
 - Real-time detection